arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_modules_flush.md

 @RESTBODYPARAM{trx,string,optional,string}
 One of the possible log levels.

+@RESTBODYPARAM{ttl,string,optional,string}
+One of the possible log levels.

 @RESTBODYPARAM{v8,string,optional,string}
 One of the possible log levels.

 @RESTBODYPARAM{views,string,optional,string}
-One of the possible log levels.

-@RESTBODYPARAM{ldap,string,optional,string}
-One of the possible log levels.

-@RESTBODYPARAM{audit-authentication,string,optional,string}
-One of the possible log levels.

-@RESTBODYPARAM{audit-authorization,string,optional,string}
-One of the possible log levels.

-@RESTBODYPARAM{audit-database,string,optional,string}
-One of the possible log levels.

-@RESTBODYPARAM{audit-collection,string,optional,string}
-One of the possible log levels.

-@RESTBODYPARAM{audit-view,string,optional,string}
-One of the possible log levels.

-@RESTBODYPARAM{audit-document,string,optional,string}
-One of the possible log levels.

-@RESTBODYPARAM{audit-service,string,optional,string}
 One of the possible log levels.

 @RESTRETURNCODES